havrylovv/vision3d/README.md

 # Vision3D: Monocular 3D Object Detection with Auxiliary Point Cloud Input

 **Framework:**  Vision3D is a custom, pure PyTorch-based framework designed for 3D Computer Vision tasks.
-The framework is modular, extensible, and has all core components for training, evaluation and visualization.
+The framework is modular, extensible, and has all core components for data preprocessing, training, evaluation and visualization.
 Additionally, it supports WandB experiments logging and exporting models to ONNX for deployment.

 **MonoDETR3D Model:** Performs 3D object detection from single RGB image and structured Point Cloud (PC).

 **Key features:**
 - Utilizes two ResNet encoders to extract multi-scale features from RGB images and structured Point Clouds (PC).
-- Leverages the `SpatiallyAwareTransformer` to efficiently fuse these modalities using CUDA-optimized Deformable Self-Attention, followed by Cross-Attention modules.
-Refer to [diagram](./assets/spatially_aware_transformer_diagram.png) for details.
+- Leverages the `SpatiallyAwareTransformer` to efficiently fuse these modalities using CUDA-optimized Deformable Self-Attention, followed by additional attention mechanisms.
+See the [diagram](./assets/spatially_aware_transformer_diagram.png) for an architectural overview.
-- Enhances the image encoder by introducing a proxy task that predicts meaningful segmentation masks for regularization.
+- Utilizes image features to predict a segmentation mask, encouraging the learning of semantically meaningful representations.
 - The model predicts a fixed number of objects, which are matched to ground truth targets using the Hungarian algorithm.

 ![Diagram](./assets/mono_detr3d_diagram.png)